-The case of Department for Transport v Sparks and others is a helpful reminder that just because a provision is contained in a policy, rather than the contract of employment itself, does not necessarily mean that it is non-contractual.
+The case of Department for Transport v Sparks and others is a helpful reminder of the important distinction between contractual and non-contractual policies.
+Just because a provision is contained in a policy, rather than the contract of employment itself, does not necessarily mean that it is non-contractual.

 The facts